10 Fantastic Ways to Celebrate Baisakhi with Kids

 To make it interactive, encourage kids to draw or create flashcards for each K, or discuss why these symbols are important in everyday life!

-4. Listen to Baisakhi and Punjabi Folk Songs
+6. Listen to Baisakhi and Punjabi Folk Songs and Dance to their beats

 What’s a festival without music?
 Baisakhi celebrations are incomplete without the dhol’s rhythmic beats and high-energy Punjabi folk songs!
 Bring the festive spirit alive by playing classic tracks that capture the essence of Punjab.